absolute-quantum/cats-blender-plugin/README.md

 Texture baking and multiple textures per material can look weird in the end result.
 Check this box if you are experiencing this.
 **If any experienced blender user can tell me how to fix this more elegantly please do let me know!**

 ## Update Plugin
 There is an auto updater in the plugin so you don't have to keep checking for new version.
 This is how to check for updates:

 ![](https://i.imgur.com/LbO7Xst.gif)

+## Changelog

+#### 0.0.9
+ - Added: Armature: Now fixes a lot more models (if not yours doesn't get fixed please send us privately the zipped .blend file)
+ - Added: Armature: Added some button descriptions
+ - Added: Armature: Added "Join meshes" button
+ - Added: Armature: Added "Delete Bones and add Weights to Parents" button
+ - Fixed: Armature: Weird issue where pressing the fix armature button two times would actually work instead of once
+ - Fixed: Visemes and Eye Tracking: Created shape keys were empty when the selected ones were already correctly named
+ - Fixed: Visemes and Eye Tracking: Shape keys could be deleted on Blender export if decimation was done afterwards
+ - Fixed: A whole bucket full of bugs
+ - Changed: The plugin "mmd_tools" is no longer required
+ - Changed: Translation: Temporarily removed "Textures" button as it's translations currently have no effect
+ - Changed: Visemes and Eye Tracking: Reduced time for shape key creation significantly for models with high shape key count

+#### 0.0.8
+ - Added: Armature: Now fixes more models with one click
+ - Added: Credits: Link to the unofficial VRcat forum
+ - Added: Dependencies: Now shows whether mmd_tools is outdated or not installed
+ - Added: Eye tracking: Warning when bone hierarchy is incorrect
+ - Added: Eye tracking & Visemes: Automatic search and fill in for fitting bones and shape keys (you should still check them)
+ - Added: Panels: Improved bone and shape key sorting
+ - Added: Continuous integration @ github: this will allow us to see errors before we make releases
+ - Fixed: Visemes not being exported by Blender
+ - Fixed: Tons of other bugs

+See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/archive/master.zip).

 ## Roadmap
  - MOAR Updates on the armature code
  - Texture translation should have an option to rename the filename also
  - Automatic lower lid creation for eye tracking
+ - Manual bone selection for root bones

 ## Feedback